GeniusesOfSymfony/WebSocketBundle/Resources/docs/SessionSetup.md

 ## Find the connection for a specific user

-You can use the `findByUsername` method of the client manipulator to find a connection for the given username.
+You can use the `findAllByUsername` method of the client manipulator to find all active connections for the given username.

 ```php
 <?php